Phool Aur Patthar

-This was the movie which went on to become a golden jubilee hit catapulting Dharmendra to stardom.
-The movie was the highest-grossing for the year 1966.
-Due to his rugged physique, he was also acknowledged as the He-man of the Indian film Industry.
-In fact, a scene in the movie where he takes off his shirt to cover the ailing Meena Kumari was one of the highlights of the movie.
-His performance earned him a nomination in the Best Actor category at the Filmfare awards that year.
-In the 1960s, it was unusual for the leading man not to sing any songs in a movie.
-The film was noted for making Dharmendra-Meena Kumari a popular couple and they went on to act in other movies such as Chandan Ka Palna, Majhli Didi and Baharon Ki Manzil after this.

-During shooting, at one point of time, Dharmendra had a show-down with the film's director O. P. Ralhan, since he felt that the director had an arrogant attitude and he contemplated quitting the film mid-way.
-However, better sense prevailed and he resumed shooting.
+The film was a blockbuster and one of the highest-grossing film of 1966.
+It was also a turning point for Dharmendra's career.
+After Raj Kapoor, Dharamendra became the second Indian actor to become hugely popular in Soviet Union countries and Warsaw Countries after the film's succes.
+Dharmendra and Meena Kumari's on-screen chemistry garnered immense popularity.
+Later, they worked together in other films such as Chandan Ka Paln, Majhli Didi, and Baharon Ki Manzil.

-The film was remade in Tamil as Oli Vilakku, with M. G. Ramachandran, in Telugu as Nindu Manasulu with N. T. Ramarao and in Malayalam as Puthiya Velicham, with Jayan.
+The film was remade in Tamil as Oli Vilakku with M. G. Ramachandran, in Telugu as Nindu Manasulu with N. T. Ramarao, and in Malayalam as Puthiya Velicham with Jayan.

 Plot

 Circumstances have made Shaka a career criminal.
 When plague empties a town of its inhabitants, he takes the opportunity to burgle a house.
 He finds nothing except Shanti, a widowed daughter-in-law who has been left to die by her cruel relatives.
 Shaka nurses her back to health.
 When her relatives return, they are not pleased to find her alive and even less pleased to discover that someone has tried to rob them.
 Shanti gets the blame and a beating.
 Shaka saves her from worse, at the hands of brother-in-law, and the pair flee.
 They set up home in Shaka's house, much to the displeasure of the respectable neighbours, who are all too ready to think the worst.
 Shanti's relatives are dismayed when a lawyer arrives to announce that Shanti has been left a legacy.
 They hatch a plot to get her back.
 Meanwhile, Shaka's rehabilitation is proceeding - much to the chagrin of his former criminal associates.
 Fire and redemption for some, death and handcuffs for others is what fate has in store.